More information about becoming a supplier

 Proposals are evaluated by HBJV to meet contract requirements and to provide a short list to BHP.
 Although contracts are awarded by HBJV, BHP provides direction how to proceed.
 Successful vendors need to register on BHP’s Global Contract Management System (GCMS).

 Once work has been awarded, contracts will receive an email from firstname.lastname@example.org, BHP’s vendor onboarding team, requiring vendors to register in the GCMS system.
 Vendors will have five days to start the vendor registration process, or the link will expire.

 Contract is awarded, and execution and mobilization dates are confirmed.

 Interested in becoming a sub-contractor?

-Companies looking to provide sub-contracting services can find the list of the current companies onsite at Jansen Stage 1 below, or use the information on the awarded contracts to get in touch with companies who have recently been awarded work.
+Companies looking to provide subcontracting services can find the list of the current companies on-site at Jansen below, or use the information on the awarded contracts to get in touch with companies who have recently been awarded work.